Anna-Dinius/ASE-456-Expense-App/docs/USER_MANUAL.md

 1. Go to **Charts**
 2. Look for **Spending Trends**
-3. See your spending over the last 3/6/12 months
+3. See your spending over the last 7 days, 30 days, 3 months, or custom time period
 4. Identify patterns and changes

 **What to look for:**